 The Defence Industry Development Grants Program (the program) will award grants over four years from 2024-25 to 2027-28.
-The program was announced as part of the Defence Industry Development Strategy released by Government on 29 February 2024.
+The Program was announced as part of the Defence Industry Development Strategy released by Government on 29 February 2024.

-Through the Strategy, the Australian Government has committed to strengthening Australia's defence industry by building our sovereign capability, global competitiveness and technical superiority.
-The Strategy will also support national security through the provision of improved and enhanced Defence capability.
+Through the Strategy, the Australian Government has committed to strengthening Australia's defence industry building our sovereign capability, global competitiveness and technical superiority.
+The Strategy will also support national security through the provision of Defence capability.
 The objective of the program is to build the industrial base Australia needs to achieve Defence outcomes in areas of strategic priority.

-The intended outcomes of the Program are to:
+The intended outcomes of the program are:

-- develop a more capable, resilient and competitive Australian defence industry that supports Defence outcomes in areas of strategic priority - support skilling the industry workforce to support priority Defence capabilities now and into the future - support exports to strengthen the resilience and competitiveness of the Australian defence industrial base - uplift the security of the Australian defence industrial base to address the challenging strategic environment.
+- develop a more capable, resilient and competitive Australian defence industry that supports Defence outcomes in areas of strategic priority - support skilling the industry workforce to support priority defence capabilities now and into the future - support exports to strengthen the resilience and competitiveness of the Australian defence industrial base - to uplift the security of the Australian defence industrial base to address the challenging strategic environment.